fcantournet/kubernetes-flexvolume-vault-plugin/README.md

 # Bootstrap

 There is an helper command to bootstrap a node with a token for the token generator policy.
-This requires that you have vault LDAP auth activated. just run : `vaulttmpfs bootstrap`
+It supports 2 authentification methods : interactive LDAP auth (needs to be configured and activated in vault), or that you have (root) `VAULT_TOKEN` set in the environment. just run : `vaulttmpfs bootstrap`

 You need to have VAULT_ADDR set as an environment variable